-- "We represent the ABPIllinois Shines [or Illinois Shines or ILSFA]." - "We are offering solar on behalf of the ABPIllinois Shines [or Illinois Shines or ILSFA or IPA]." - "The ABPIllinois Shines [or Illinois Shines or ILSFA] guarantees that you will save money."
+- "We represent Illinois Shines [or ILSFA]." - "We are offering solar on behalf of Illinois Shines [or ILSFA or IPA]." - "Illinois Shines [or ILSFA] guarantees that you will save money."

-Approved Vendors and Designees may reference a project participating in or receiving benefits from the ABPIllinois Shines or ILSFA.
+Approved Vendors and Designees may reference a project participating in or receiving benefits from Illinois Shines or ILSFA.
 An Approved Vendor or Designee may make the following statements:

-- "The ABPIllinois Shines [or Illinois Shines or ILSFA] is a state program that provides an incentive for solar PV systemsprojects." - "If you sign a contract with us, and our application to the ABPIllinois Shines [or Illinois Shines or ILSFA] is successful, the PV system solar project we install on your roof will be part of the ABPIllinois Shines [or Illinois Shines or ILSFA]." - "You will be subscribed to a community solar farm that is part of Illinois Shinesthe ABP [or Illinois Shines or ILSFA]." - 3.
-Logos for Adjustable Block Program / Illinois Shines Approved Vendors, and Designees, and Equity Eligible Contractors
+- "Illinois Shines [or ILSFA] is a state program that provides an incentive for solar projects." - "If you sign a contract with us, and our application to Illinois Shines (or ILSFA) is successful, the solar project we install on your roof will be part of Illinois Shines (or ILSFA)." - "You will be subscribed to a community solar farm that is part of Illinois Shines (or ILSFA)."